hslatman/caddy-crowdsec-bouncer/README.md

 ## Usage

+> [!TIP]
+> You can find full setup examples in /examples inside this repository.

 You can use the bouncer by either building a custom Caddy image with Docker or by fetching the required Go modules directly into your own build.

 > **Note:** You will need a recent version of **Caddy (v2.7.3+)** and **Go (1.20+)**.